defold/doc/docs/en/tutorials/magic-link.md

 ```
 1. Note that since the block graphics overlap, we need to draw them in the correct order.
 This is done by setting the z coordinate for each block.
 The value will stay well above -1 where we have the background sprite.

-The board logic spawns "block" game objects through the "blockfactory" factory component.
+The board logic spawns "`block`" game objects through the "`blockfactory`" factory component.
 We need to build the block game object for this to work.
 The block has a script and a sprite.
-We set the sprite's default animation to any of the colored blocks in *sprites.atlas*, then add code to *block.script* to make the block assume the right color when spawned:
+We set the sprite's default animation to any of the colored blocks in *`sprites.atlas`*, then add code to *`block.script`* to make the block assume the right color when spawned:

 ![Block game object](images/magic-link/linker_block.png)